faoliveira/faoliveira.github.io/content/about.md

 Welcome to my online corner of the internet, I'm **Felipe Oliveira**.
 The name of the blog is **Insights Notes**, where i share some **notes / ideas** or **projects**.

-I'm **Data Analyst** at iFood.
+I'm **Data Analyst**.
 Before that, I had experience in consumer packaged goods companies (CPG) as Data and Marketing Analyst.
 Base in **São Paulo, Brazil**.

 When I'm not working, I like watch some dubious movies, walk with my dog and try to go back to the gym.

 Feel free to [contact me](mailto:felipe@felipeo.me).